Information Security Requirements: Your Obligations & Considerations

 2. End-User Security

-Due to recent external forces, some specific security requirements around end users have been generated as obligations.
+End-user security is another important consideration.
 This includes end-user security awareness and training to limit end users’ exploitability and the ability to remediate any disruptions to end users.

 3. Risk Management